woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 tape and not reality, the moment the Self notices the program as a program — in that moment the program that was running simply disappears.
-In that moment there is only the Self, there is no mind.
-Metaphorically speaking, in that moment the Self has awakened, the wave has discovered it is the Ocean.
+In that moment there is only the Self, there is no mind. <u>Metaphorically</u> speaking, in that moment the Self has awakened, the wave has discovered it is the Ocean.

 But in the next moment another tape will be called up and run as a response to stimuli from the environment.
+In this
-In this metaphor, if the Self identifies with this tape and sees it as reality, then, so to speak, the Self is caught once more; then the Being has been sucked into the illusion once again.
+<u>metaphor</u>, if the Self identifies with this tape and sees it as
+reality, then, so to speak, the Self is caught once more; then the Being has been sucked into the illusion once again.
 Again It has fallen asleep.
 Once more It has become identified with